phensley/cldr-engine-website/docs/doc-faq.md

 With browser applications, code and data size are a major concern.
 Transmitting a few MB of data to the browser to format a few currency values isn't a great tradeoff.

 Some CLDR features are complicated to implement, so they are never implemented.
 The CLDR is complex so the nuances of some features tend to be overlooked.
-As a result there are many libraries with partial and incomplete functionality.
-Getting everything together in one library within the size constraints is challenging.
+As a result there are many libraries with partial functionality and features partially or incorrectly implemented.
+Getting everything together in one library (within the constraints imposed by the browser environment) is challenging.

 ### Why "batteries included"?
 Can this library be modularized even further?